African National Congress

 In the post-apartheid era, the ANC continues to identify itself foremost as a liberation movement, although it is also a registered political party.
-Partly due to its Tripartite Alliance with the South African Communist Party (SACP) and the Congress of South African Trade Unions, it has retained a comfortable electoral majority at the national level and in most provinces, and has provided each of South Africa's five presidents since 1994.
+Partly due to its Tripartite Alliance with the South African Communist Party (SACP) and the Congress of South African Trade Unions (COSATU), it had retained a comfortable electoral majority at the national level and in most provinces, and has provided each of South Africa's five presidents since 1994.
 South Africa is considered a dominant-party state.
-However, the ANC's electoral majority has declined consistently since 2004, and in the most recent elections – the 2021 local elections – its share of the national vote dropped below 50% for the first time ever.
+However, the ANC's electoral majority has declined consistently since 2004, and in the 2021 local elections, its share of the national vote dropped below 50% for the first time ever.
 Over the last decade, the party has been embroiled in a number of controversies, particularly relating to widespread allegations of political corruption among its members.

+Following the 2024 general election, the ANC lost its majority in parliament for the first time in South Africa's democratic history.
+However, it still remained the largest party, with just over 40% of the vote.
+The party also lost its majority in Kwa-Zulu Natal, Gauteng and Northern Cape.
+Despite these setbacks, the ANC retained power at the national level through a grand coalition referred to as the Government of National Unity, including parties which together have 72% of the seats in Parliament.